Joseph Knauer

 Joseph Knauer (1 December 1764 – 16 May 1844) was great dean of Kladsko from 1808 to 1843 and Catholic Bishop of Wrocław from 1843 to 1844.

 Biography

 Childhood and youth

 He was born in Czerwony Strumień, Kingdom of Prussia, into a poor family of cottagers from Czerwony Strumień on 1 December 1764.
 His parents were Jan Knauer and Teresa Lux.
-After graduating from elementary school in Międzylesie he continued his education at a Catholic high school in Wroclaw.
-He earned his living as a chorister and through a private tutor, he could began his studies in philosophy and theology at the University of Wrocław.
+After graduating from elementary school in Międzylesie he continued his education at a Catholic high school in Wrocław.
+He earned his living as a chorister and through a private tutor, he began his studies in philosophy and theology at the University of Wrocław.

 Pastoral work in the county of Kladsko

 On 7 March 1789 Knauer was ordained priest, after which he was sent to Międzylesie, where he served as a chaplain.
 In 1794 he was appointed parish priest of the Marian Shrine in Wambierzyce and in 1814 he was appointed parish priest in Bystrzyca Kłodzka.